 Colonoscopy

 Colorectal cancer almost always develops from abnormal growths in the colon or rectum called polyps.
 These can easily be detected during a colonoscopy.
 The majority of polyps found during routine colonoscopy screenings are removed during the procedure before they can develop into cancer.
-However, sometimes polyps are too large or complex to be removed at that time and require specialists with expertise in advanced techniques.

 Why Choose Cooper for Your Colonoscopy?